JuliaData/JuliaDB.jl/docs/src/index.md

 ### Conversion of a Local IndexedTable to a distributed JuliaDB Table

-To convert an existing `IndexedTable` to a JuliaDB `DTable` can be performed through the use of the `distribute` function.
+One can convert an existing `IndexedTable` to a JuliaDB `DTable` through the use of the `distribute` function.

 ```@repl temperatures
 dhitemps = distribute(hitemps, 2)
 ```

 The first argument provided to `distribute` is an existing `IndexedTable` and the second argument describes how the indexed table should be distributed amongst worker processes.
-If the second argument is a scalar of value `n`, then the `IndexedTable` will be split into `n` equal chunks across the worker processes.
+If the second argument is a scalar of value `n`, then the `IndexedTable` will be split into `n` approximately equal chunks across the worker processes.
 If the second argument is a vector of n integers, then the distributed table with n separate chunks with each chunk having the number of rows present in each element of that vector.

 ### Importing data